 Any individual living within the City of Dallas or its surrounding cities may express interest in volunteering with Dallas Animal Services.
 Adults over the age of 18 may volunteer at Dallas Animal Services in the following ways.
 Each potential volunteer must attend both of a program orientation and hands-on training before engaging in volunteering.
+Sign up for an orientation by clicking here.

 DAS Ongoing Volunteers